Getting a home

 How do I get a Newlon home?

-The majority of homes that we manage are for Affordable Rent.
+The majority of homes that we manage are for social rent.
 We do not take direct applications for this type of housing, so to become one of our residents you will need to be referred to us in one of the following ways:

-By another housing association – we are a member of ‘Home Swapper’, which helps residents to transfer between housing associations if you need to move to a different area.
+- By another housing association – we are a member of HomeSwapper, which helps residents to transfer between housing associations if they want to move to a different area.

 Where can I get information on Shared Ownership?